NEW ALBUM NEWS!

 “Savourna Stevenson’s ‘Waiting for the Silver-Sailed Moon’ for the upper voices was again confirmed as the loveliest tune to have been created by the choral organisation’s commissioning work”. – The Herald

-Recent commissions include works for choir, for pedal harp, whilst Savourna is currently writing her largest piece to date: a work for piano and orchestra entitled ‘The Secret Life of a Piano’.
+Recent commissions include works for choir and for pedal harp, whilst Savourna is currently writing her largest piece to date: a work for piano and orchestra entitled ‘The Secret Life of a Piano’.

 As a performer Savourna has been in the vanguard of the rennaissance of the celtic harp, collaborating with traditional artists including Aly Bain, Danny Thompson, Davy Spillane, June Tabor and Eddi Reader.
 Musical experimentation across a variety of genres led to more collaborations with artists such as African Kora player Toumani Diabate, the Bhundu Boys (Zimbabwe), Iranian percussionists The Chemiranis and many more at Peter Gabriel’s Real World Studios and WOMAD festivals.